 God's Love Does Not Always Make Sense

 When tragedy happens, it is common to hear people ask the question, “Where was God?”
 One common response is, “God could not stop it because He was not powerful enough.”
 This response denies God’s omnipotence – His absolute power.
 Another common response is, “God let it happen because he is not loving.”
 The response is correct, but the conclusion is not.
-When a tragedy happens, God did lets it happen because He is loving.
+When a tragedy happens, God did let it happen because He is loving.

 To prove this conclusion, let’s look at the death of Lazarus in John 11:1-44.
 This story is well-known because of Jesus’ compassion for His friends and for raising Lazarus from the dead.
 In this article, we will focus on the first section of the story in verses 1-16.

 In the beginning of the chapter, we are told that Mary and Martha sent for Jesus because their brother Lazarus was sick.
 When we get to verses 5-6, we notice something very interesting: “Now Jesus loved Martha and her sister and Lazarus.
 So, when [Jesus] heard that Lazarus was ill, He stayed two days longer in the place where He was.”
 Did you notice that?
-Jesus loved Martha, Mary, and Lazarus and he was sick to the point of death?
+Jesus loved Martha, Mary, and Lazarus and he was sick to the point of death.
 So because of His love, Jesus stayed and waited two days before going to see them.

 The key word in verse 6 is “so”.
 Depending on your translation, it might not say “yet” or “but” instead of “so”.
-Scholars who understand the original text assures us that “so” is the correct translation.
+Scholars who understand the original text assure us that “so” is the correct translation.
 I believe so is the correct word to use in this verse.

 This is important because the word “so” is a conjunction that shows the reason why something was done, like the word, “therefore”.
 For example: “I was hungry, so I ate a hamburger.”
 In this case, eating a hamburger is a logical reaction to being hungry.
 Another way to say it would be to say, “Because I was hungry, I ate a hamburger.”
 In Jesus’ case, “Because He loved Lazarus, He waited two days before going to see him, knowing he would die and his sisters – whom he also loved – would mourn.”